-You can track data to Neptune using one of the four connection modes:
+You can connect to Neptune using one of the five connection modes:

 You can select mode by providing